-The channel switching information frame is used by the CAP to notify the STA of channel switching, and the field is defined as shown in Figure 30.
+The channel switching information frame is used by the CAP to fastly notify the STA of a set of CCs’ channel switching.
+In CA mode, this message is also used to activate / deactivate some carriers, and the field is defined as shown in Figure 29.

-Figure 30
+Figure 29